asizikov/asizikov.github.io/content/about.md

 ## What am I up to these days?

-I currently work as Senior Solutions Engineer at [GitHub](https://github.com).
+I currently work as a Senior Solutions Engineer at [GitHub](https://github.com).

-I know a thing or two about GitHub, CI/CD, AI, SDLC, Cloud and programming.
+I know a thing or two about GitHub, CI/CD, AI, SDLC, Cloud, and programming.